Purple10101/EE32009_CW/src/nn/seq/20251030_cnn_cnn_seq/read_me.txt

 	- No noise injection.
 	- Norm the whole thing (al 1.4m samples)
 		- This causes issues as the highest spikes are a result of compounded n activations.
+	- This model probably suck when SNR degrades!

 Spike Detection: